Dr Alan Forster

 Practical experience of surveying, recording and evaluation of historic buildings was attained whilst working for the Royal Commission on the Ancient and Historic Monuments of Scotland (RCAHMS) within the survey and recording section.
 Site supervision of conservation projects was undertaken whilst working for the Scottish Lime Centre and also Laing Traditional Masonry, with particular specialism in masonry fabric repair and internal and external lime works.
 Additional site experience relates to six years of installation and maintenance of plumbing and mechanical services.

-Alan is a peer reviewer for the Journal of Architectural Conservation, Building Research & Information, and Engineering, Construction & Architectural Management (ECAM), and has written articles for the RICS and SPAB on the subject of specification of lime based materials.
-He is supervisor to three PhD students in the following areas; Green binders, Green building maintenance, Deterioration and repair of historic earth structures and, binder leaching in traditional mortars for mass masonry.
+I am a peer reviewer for the Journal of Architectural Conservation, Building Research & Information, and Engineering, Construction & Architectural Management (ECAM), and have written articles for the RICS and SPAB on the subject of specification of lime based materials.
+I am supervisor to three PhD students in the following areas; Green binders, Green building maintenance, Deterioration and repair of historic earth structures and, binder leaching in traditional mortars for mass masonry.

 1986 - 1990 - City & Guilds Advanced Craft Certificate in Plumbing and Mechanical Services (winner of the JT Wilkinson Merit Shield and the JA Atkinson cup)

 1991 - 1993 - Ordinary National Diploma (OND) in Construction Studies (with Distinction)